levlele/weeks-left/README.md

 - [x] Fix input bug when typing it doesn't delete the placeholder.
 - [x] Fix select bug.
 - [x] Modify light theme.
-- [ ] Prevent Submit if no input value is given.
+- [x] Prevent Submit if no input value is given.
+- [ ] Add custom required input messages and style..